-10 most cost-effective social media management tools in 2025 (ranked by accounts supported)
+Top 10 cheapest social media management tools in 2026

-When you manage social for several brands, clients, or channels, the cost per connected account often becomes as important as the feature list.
-Many tools seem affordable at $25–$35/month — until you notice that only covers 4–7 profiles.
+When you manage social for several brands, clients, or channels, the price per connected account often becomes as important as the feature list.
+Many tools seem affordable at $25–$35/month — until you notice that only covers 4–7 accounts.

-So in this article we’ll look at real cost-effectiveness — how many actual social accounts you can connect for the money — and we’ll rank tools based on that.
+So in this article we’ll look at how cost-effective each tool really is — how many actual social accounts you can connect for the money — and we’ll rank tools based on that.

 Ranking criteria